I’ll admit it. I am that entrepreneur. The one who jumps at every shiny object in my path.

 Eventually I realized that the only way I was ever going to get any real work done was to tune out anything that wasn’t in service to my goals.

-I even started using the mantra: I focus on my goals and release shiny objects.
+I even started using the affirmation: I focus on my goals and release shiny objects.

 Shiny objects are those things that pull you in with their promises of excitement but really aren’t what you want in life.
 Their purpose is to distract you from what matters.